bypasslane/boxedRice/README.md

 Never call `FindBox()` or `MustFindBox()` from an `init()` function, as the boxes might have not been loaded at that time.

 ### Tool usage
 The `boxedRice` tool lets you add the resources to a binary executable so the files are not loaded from the filesystem anymore.
 This creates a 'standalone' executable.
-There are several ways to add the resources to a binary, each has pro's and con's but all will work without requiring changes to the way you load the resources.

 #### append
 **Append resources to executable as zip file**